Irishbecky91/TheWaggingTailor/README.md

     <dt><a href="https://the-wagging-tailor.herokuapp.com/products/add_product/" target="_blank" alt="Add Product Page">Add Product Page</a></dt>
     <dd>This page allows the authorised user to add a product to the store:
         <ul>
-            <li><strong>Add Pet Form</strong> - This form allows the user to add the product's details (name, description, rating, category, sizes available and price) to the new products page.
+            <li><strong>Add Pet Form</strong> - This form allows the authorised user to add the product's details (name, description, rating, category, sizes available and price) to the new products page.
 Each product added appears on the store's products page.
 All field's are mandatory, aside from the sizes available and image fields.
 If an image is not provided, a default image is displayed instead.
             </li>
         </ul>
     </dd>
-    <dt><a href="https://the-wagging-tailor.herokuapp.com/profile/edit_pet/5/" target="_blank" alt="Edit Product Page">Edit Product Page</a></dt>
+    <dt><a href="https://the-wagging-tailor.herokuapp.com/products/edit_product/16/" target="_blank" alt="Edit Product Page">Edit Product Page</a></dt>
-    <dd>This page allows the user to edit a pet profile to their own profile:
+    <dd>This page allows the authorised user to edit a product in the store:
         <ul>
-            <li><strong>Edit Pet Form</strong> - This form allows the user to edit their pet's details (name, breed, gender, measurements and image) which are prepopulated on the form.
-Saving this form updates the pet profile on the profile page with the updated information.
+            <li><strong>Edit Product Form</strong> - This form allows the authorised user to edit the product's details, specifically the name, description, rating, category, sizes available and price.
+All field's are mandatory, aside from the sizes available and image fields.
+If an image is not provided, a default image is displayed instead.
+All changes are displayed on the specific product's info page.
             </li>
         </ul>
     </dd>